Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Clippers Betting Records & Stats

-- Los Angeles has combined with its opponents to score more than 225.5 points in 38 of 82 games this season.
+- Los Angeles has played 37 games this season that have had more than 226.5 combined points scored.

-- Los Angeles has a 226.7-point average over/under in its contests this season, 1.2 more points than this game's total.
+- Los Angeles' average game total this season has been 226.7, 0.2 more points than this matchup's over/under.

-- Los Angeles has a 40-42-0 record against the spread this season.
+- So far this season, Los Angeles has compiled a 40-42-0 record against the spread.

-- The Clippers have been victorious in nine, or 30%, of the 30 contests they have been chosen as underdogs in this season.
+- The Clippers have won in nine, or 30%, of the 30 contests they have been named as odds-on underdogs in this year.

-- Los Angeles has not won as an underdog of +240 or more on the moneyline this season in three games with those odds or longer.
+- Los Angeles has not won as an underdog of +290 or more on the moneyline this season in two games with those odds or longer.

-- Los Angeles has an implied victory probability of 29.4% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies Los Angeles has a 25.6% chance of walking away with the win.

 Suns vs. Clippers Over/Under Stats (Regular Season)